our digital manufacturing ecosystem

 All materials, with the exception of ABS and PLA, print in their natural color:

 Still have questions that weren’t covered in this guide?
-You can always reach out to our expert engineers on the Fictiv support team here.
+You can always reach out to an expert engineer on the Fictiv prototyping team here.